guettli/learning-golang/README.md

 Strict Typing.
 During the last weeks I worked on a large and old code base which was new to me.
 It was Python code without type annotations.
 Before I never missed type annotations because I worked on a code base which was well known to me during the last years.
 But being new to a large code base changed my mind.
 I want to be able to use ctrl+click to get to the type definition.

+# Things I don't like in Golang

+Getting all keys of a map is too complicated.
+See [Getting a slice of keys from a map](https://stackoverflow.com/questions/21362950/getting-a-slice-of-keys-from-a-map)

+I am missing exceptions.
+But maybe I just need to get used to explicit error handling.

 # About OOP